-CANARY is Quest’s Consequence Modeling software that allows the user to model the potential impacts following a hazardous fluid release.
-CANARY is unique in that it provides thermodynamic calculations for mixtures of up to 10 components from a list of more than 250.
+CANARY is a Consequence Modeling software package that allows the user to model the potential impacts following a hazardous fluid release.
+CANARY is unique in that it provides thermodynamic calculations for mixtures of up to 10 components.

-Using the multicomponent thermodynamics information, CANARY calculates time-varying fluid release rates from a user-described vessel/piping system.
-These calculations account for two phase flow, flash vaporization, and aerosol formation, as well as liquid rainout.
+CANARY integrates multicomponent thermodynamics into the time-varying fluid release simulation.
+These simulations account for two phase flow, flash vaporization, and aerosol formation, as well as liquid rainout.
 Vaporization from liquid pools takes into account pool spreading, heat transfer effects, and impoundment.
 The information generated by these models forms the source term(s) for the hazard models.

 - Light hydrocarbons

 A full list of materials is provided in PDF form here.

 CANARY includes application-specific hazard models for vapor dispersion, fire radiation, and vapor cloud explosions.
 CANARY allows the user to define the hazard endpoints (e.g. gas concentration, radiant flux, overpressure) to determine the extent of toxic gas clouds, flammable gas clouds, fire radiation, or explosion overpressure.

 CANARY has a wide range of applications; the software package is flexible and intuitive such that it can be applied to almost any consequence analysis.
 The flexibility allows users to model releases from pressure vessels, atmospheric tanks, well bores, pipelines, and more.
 The design and interface allows users to enter and run a case in a matter of minutes.
 A few projects where CANARY is an invaluable tool are: